 Football, Tactics and Glory is obviously a football game and that’s a risky proposition for developers and publishers in this FIFA dominated world.
 After all, EA’s footballing behemoth has it all now.
-The players, the teams, the tournaments, the stadiums.
+The players, the teams, the tournaments, the stadiums which may require England football tickets.
 But look at that second word in this game’s title.
 Tactics.
 You see, this game may walk like a football game and talk like a football game but it’s as much a turn-based strategy game too.

 The gameplay here is actually quite novel.
 The pitch is divided into a 12×7 grid and each player can stand in one square.
 It’s eleven-a-side and there’s enough room for everyone.
 Each team gets three actions per turn.
 Usually this is enough to win possession, pass to an attacking player and hopefully get a shot off at the goal.
 If it goes well, you do all those things and hopefully score.